 To show that $\exc(C)$ has a point of multiplicity $3$, observe that the equations

 imply that

 so $p = x_1 + x_2 + x_3$ has multiplicity at least $3$.
-But by Corollary~\ref{cor:s-geq-3k} we know $C$ does not have enough elements to have an exclude point of multiplicity $4$ or higher, so we conclude that $p$ has multipicity exactly $3$.
+But by Corollary~\ref{cor:s-geq-3k}, $C$ does not have enough elements for there to be a point in $\exc(C)$ with multiplicity $4$ or higher, so we conclude that $p$ is a $3$-point.